 What is Colon Cancer?

 Cancerous cells can also spread to other parts of the body through the bloodstream and lymphatic system.
 When this happens, it is called metastasis.
-Cancer that has spread is still named after the part of the body where it started—for example, colon cancer that has spread to the liver is called metastatic colon cancer, not liver cancer.
+Cancer that has spread is still named after the part of the body where it started.

 Causes of Colon Cancer